anthemion-org/ogle-web/README.md

 # Ogle: Word-finding game for the web

 Ogle is a free word-finding game for the web and mobile.
-It derives from a tabletop game you’ve probably played, but the pace is much faster.
-[Play it now.](https://www.anthemion.org/play-ogle/)
+It derives from a tabletop game you’ve probably played, but the pace is much faster. [_Play it now_.](https://www.anthemion.org/play-ogle/)

 ![Ogle screenshots](Art/screens_ogle.png)

 I created the [first version](https://github.com/anthemion-org/ogle) of this app years back, when I was learning C#.
 I created this version when I was learning React.

 Ogle is a progressive web app, so you can install and use it on your phone much like any other app.
-If you navigate to the play address, your phone should offer to install it.
+If you navigate to the [play address](https://www.anthemion.org/play-ogle/), your phone should offer to install it.
 Your phone’s browser will also display _Install app_ (or similar) in its page menu.

 If you find a bug, [let me know](mailto://support@anthemion.org).

 ## License

-Ogle has copyright ©2007-2022 Jeremy Kelly.
+Ogle has copyright ©2006-2022 Jeremy Kelly.
 You can view the source code here, but — for now, at least — _you may not modify, reuse, or redistribute it_.
 I may open-source the project some day.

 The Ogle word lists derive from [SCOWL](https://wordlist.sourceforge.net/), copyright ©2000-2004 Kevin Atkinson.
 Use and distribution of SCOWL are subject to the terms of the [SCOWL License](Misc/scowl_license.txt).